Home / Resources / Ask The Expert : How does being on the Autistic Spectrum impact a person’s working life?

 Difficulty with social interaction

-People on the autistic spectrum often want to be sociable but have difficulty with initiating and sustaining social relationships, which can make them very anxious and lead them to become withdrawn and seemingly uninterested in other people, appearing almost aloof.
+People on the autistic spectrum often want to be sociable but have difficulty initiating and sustaining social relationships, which can make them very anxious and lead them to become withdrawn and seemingly uninterested in other people, appearing almost aloof.
 For example, your colleague may not be keen to attend nights out, but this does not mean that he is not wanting to be sociable.
-It could be that he is anxious in social situations because of poor interpersonal skills – it can take a lot of concentration to keep up with a group conversation.
+It could be that he is anxious in social situations because of poor interpersonal skills - it can take a lot of concentration to keep up with a group conversation.
 It could also be that he needs time to relax and unwind after work without the pressures of having to socialise.
 Perhaps he would be more comfortable attending an event if someone met him in advance and accompanied him to the venue.
 Reassuring him that it was fine to leave whenever he wanted to may also help.
-Some people on the autistic spectrum find it difficult to show empathy i.e. to identify and understand the emotions of others.
-They may rarely show sensitivity and often fail to understand another person’s perspective.
+Some people on the autistic spectrum find it difficult to show empathy, i.e. to identify and understand the emotions of others.
+They may rarely show sensitivity and often fail to understand another person's perspective.

 Difficulty with social imagination